milo-brandt/simple-depdendent-type-interpreter/README.md

 At the moment, this project is mostly intended for my own interest - so I've yet to do nice things with deploying it.
 It should be possible to compile this code on any system with python3 (and the jinja2 python library), make, and a recent C++ compiler, though it's not been tested aside from on Ubuntu.
 It can compile both natively and for WebAssembly.
 It uses a significant amount of code generation, so cannot be compiled just by pointing a C++ compiler at the repository and hoping for the best.

+You should also, in a folder "Dependencies" in the main directory (as a sibling to "Source") put a copy of [termcolor.hpp](https://github.com/ikalnytskyi/termcolor) and [catch.hpp](https://github.com/catchorg/Catch2) (to build for testing).
+Within Web/resources, a copy of [codemirror.js and codemirror.css](https://github.com/codemirror/CodeMirror) need to be placed to run the web version.

 If you have the prerequisites, you can generate a Makefile with the following command, while in the main directory:

 ```